alanszlosek/voxeling/README.markdown

 Inspired by [voxel-engine](https://github.com/maxogden/voxel-engine) and [voxel.js](http://voxeljs.com), this is a multiplayer sandbox (like Minecraft creative mode) implemented in WebGL with very few dependencies.
 Very much a work in progress.

-Demo of old, non-ES version: https://voxeling.greaterscope.com.
+Demo: https://voxeling.greaterscope.com.
 Use Google Chrome (not Chromium) as it provides the smoothest experience, expecially on Linux.

 Project blog: https://blog.alanszlosek.com/tags/voxeling/